todddeluca/learning_reinforcement_learning/README.md

 ## exp20181219 Policy Gradients and MountainCar-v0 and CartPole-v0

 Trying my hand at some OpenAI Gym environments.
-CartPole is easy.
-MountainCar is hard.
+CartPole-v0 is easy.
+MountainCar-v0 is hard.
 Added Monte Carlo returns and a number of other features to the Policy Gradient Agent.

 ## exp20181220 Homebrew Q-Learning and MountainCar-v0

 Since policy gradients explores randomly and never gets a reward signal, it never updates its policy.
 What about Q-learning.
 In Sutton and Barto Chap 10, they tackle MountainCar with Coarse Coding (Tiling) and ~n-step Sarsa.
 In this experiment I try 1-step Q-learning with a deep network (1-hidden layer) and with a linear layer on top of a tiling encoding.
 The tiling approach worked (after ~40 "epochs" of training) and then got worse after that.
 The deep network degraded to a linear function, which

+## exp20181223 MountainCar-v0, Sarsa, Q-learning, Monte Carlo, Tile Coding and Linear Approximation

+Stepping back from the deep networks for a bit, in this experiment I implemented 1-step Sarsa and Q-learning, and Monte Carlo algorithms.
+I used a linear approximation model with tile coding to solve the MountainCar-v0 environment.
+In the Sutton and Barto book, Sarsa is used with tile coding.

+This worked well for MountainCar-v0.
+Applying it to other environments might require a different embedding.
+For example, it did not initially work for Taxi-v2, an environment designed to test hierarchical learning.